CookiesKush/Clean-GUI-Template/README.md

 - Remember me function.❌
 - Register system.❌
 - How to login page rework.❌
-- Fetch Usernames and Passwords from Pastebin instead of HWID.❌
+- Fetch Usernames and Passwords from Pastebin instead of HWID.✅

-## What do if you get errors with "Bunifu"
+## What do if you get errors with Bunifu
 Download these 2 files:
 - https://cdn.discordapp.com/attachments/946881469844946984/958073286061867018/Bunifu.Core.dll
 - https://cdn.discordapp.com/attachments/946881469844946984/958073286548394095/Bunifu_UI_v1.5.3.dll